 The Akan Area

-Lake Akan is in Akan Caldera, formed by the collapse of land after volcanic eruptions thousands of years ago.
+Lake Akan is within Akan Caldera, which was formed by the collapse of land after volcanic eruptions thousands of years ago.
 It is famous for marimo—bright green spheres of algae.
 Board a tour boat for a trip across the lake to Churui Island to see marimo or bathe in hot springs at Japanese inns along the shore.
 You may also want to make the challenging 1,370-meter climb to the peak of nearby Mount Oakan.

 Akanko Onsen is a small township located on Lake Akan’s southern shore, lined with onsen hotels and Japanese inns, making it the perfect jump-off point for sightseeing and activities in the area.
 Follow the lakeside walking path near the Akankohan Eco-museum Center, for example, to see bubbling mud pools called "bokke" and learn about Akan-Mashu National Park’s unusual flora and fauna.
 In winter, enjoy skating on the lake and skiing at Akankohan National Ski Area, just a short distance from town.

 Ainu Kotan, a village within the township, is Hokkaido’s largest Ainu settlement.
-Sample traditional Ainu fare here such as venison and wild mountain vegetables mixed with beans, and shop for elaborately carved woodwork and tools.
+Sample traditional Ainu fare here such as venison, and wild mountain vegetables mixed with beans, and shop for elaborately carved woodwork and tools.
 The village’s Akanko Ainu Theater presents traditional Ainu dance performances that UNESCO lists an Intangible Cultural Heritage.

 Mount Meakan is an active volcano and hiker’s paradise rising southwest of Lake Akan.
 There are three trails to the top, including one from Lake Onneto, a lake on the park’s southwestern edge whose waters range from emerald green to cobalt blue depending on the time and season.
 From the peak of Meakan, you’ll be able to survey the volatile crater and the volcanic gases spewing from it.